near/NEPs/specs/Standards/Sould Bound Token/README.md

 We also see a trend in the NFT community and demand for market places to support multi token contracts.

 - In Ethereum community many projects are using [ERC-1155 Multi Token Standard](https://eips.ethereum.org/EIPS/eip-1155).
 NFT projects are using it for fraction ownership: each token id can have many fungible fractions.
-- NEAR [NEP-246](https://github.com/near/NEPs/blob/master/neps/nep-0245.md) has elaborated similar interface for both bridge compatibility with EVM chains as well as flexibility to define different token types with different behavior in a single contract.
+- NEAR [NEP-245](https://github.com/near/NEPs/blob/master/neps/nep-0245.md) has elaborated similar interface for both bridge compatibility with EVM chains as well as flexibility to define different token types with different behavior in a single contract.
+[DevGovGigs Board](https://near.social/#/mob.near/widget/MainPage.Post.Page?accountId=devgovgigs.near&blockHeight=87938945) recently also shows growing interest to move NEP-245 adoption forward.
 - [NEP-454](https://github.com/near/NEPs/pull/454) proposes royalties support for multi token contracts.

 We propose that the SBT Standard will support the multi-token idea from the get go.
 This won't increase the complexity of the contract (in a traditional case, where one contract will only issue tokens of the single kind, the `kind` argument is simply ignored in the state, and in the functions it's required to be of a constant value, eg `1`) but will unify the interface.